Percona-Lab/percona-docstreamer/readme.md

 Output Example (Systemic Failure with Cap Reached):

-If the tool detects too many errors, it stops logging individual details to protect performance, but continues counting the total errors.
+If docMongoStream detects too many errors, it stops logging individual details to protect performance, but continues counting the total errors.

 ```bash
 ...